doctrine/mongodb-odm/docs/en/cookbook/lookup-reference.rst

 .. note::

-    You don't need to initialize the collections in the constructor, as the ``QueryResultDocument`` are only used to hydrate the results from the database.
-Doctrine will create the collections.
-You will never instantiate this class directly.
+    You don't need to initialize the collections in the constructor, as the ``QueryResultDocument`` is only used to hydrate the results from the database and you should never instantiate this class directly.

 Now, you can use the ``AggregationBuilder::hydrate()`` method to get the result as an array of ``OrderResult`` instances.